-One of the most well-known examples of contingent worker risk erupted in 2000, when Microsoft agreed to pay $97 million to settle an eight-year-old class action lawsuit filed by thousands of temporary workers who accused the tech giant of improperly denying them benefits afforded its full-time employees.
+One of the most well-known examples of contingent worker risk took place in 2000, when Microsoft agreed to pay $97 million to settle an eight-year-old class action lawsuit filed by thousands of temporary workers who accused the tech giant of improperly denying them benefits afforded its full-time employees.

 After this landmark case, which came to be known as the Permatemps case, many organizations adopted term limits for contingent workers in an attempt to protect themselves from co-employment risk.
 The term limits enforced after the Microsoft ruling set precedence for today’s contractor tenure policies, yet there's still a lot of uncertainty around the topic.

-A tenure limit is a policy that a company has which creates a maximum amount of time that a contractor can be on assignment at that organization.
+A tenure limit is a policy that an organization has that creates a maximum amount of time that a contractor can be on assignment at that organization.

-How do tenure and workforce strategy work together?
+How do tenure limits and workforce strategy work together?

 In addition to helping manage contingent worker risk, organizations use tenure policies to help shape hiring manager behavior.
-Specifically, the belief is that tenure limits should encourage hiring managers to hire full-time employees (FTEs) rather than contractors when a longer-term need arises.
+Specifically, the belief is that tenure limits will encourage hiring managers to hire full-time employees or temp-to-perm rather than contingent workers when a longer-term need arises.
 In doing so, the organization retains more of its intellectual property with full-time employees than it does with contingent workers.

 How effective are tenure limits?

-As a direct result of a strict tenure policy, hiring managers have found ways to avoid these limits by moving resources from a visible headcount into either a Statement of Work or an alternate engagement means, where the individual can potentially be hidden from the organization.
+As a direct result of a strict tenure limits, hiring managers have found ways to avoid these limits by moving resources from a visible headcount into either a Statement of Work or an alternate engagement means, where the worker can potentially be hidden from the organization.

 How can organizations use tenure limits to protect themselves?

-Contractor classification is a process that exists during the onboarding of a contractor, and it's the most critical step to get right when trying to mitigate risk.
+Contractor classification is a process that exists during the onboarding of a contractor, and it's the most critical step to get right when mitigating risk.

 To learn more about how competitive organizations are managing contingent worker risk, download our free white paper: A Checklist on CW risk factors: